 There are two teeth whitening procedures available,

-This procedure is done on teeth that has had a root-canal treatment and no longer bare a live canal.
-This procedure may not be helpful for a tooth that has undergone root-canal treatment because the stain is located in the inside of the tooth.
-Dentist usually employs a procedure that will remove the stains from the inside of the tooth.
+This procedure is carried out on teeth that has had a root-canal treatment and which no longer has a live canal.
+This procedure may not be helpful for a tooth that has undergone root-canal treatment if the stain is located on the inside of the tooth.
+In this case, dentists usually employ a procedure that will remove the stains from the inside of the tooth.
 It is achieved by placing a tooth whitening agent inside and putting a temporary filling over it.
 The whitening process will take a few days.
-This procedure is always done once or repetition can be done until the tooth achieves the desired color.
+This procedure is always done once or repetition can be done until the tooth achieves the desired colour.

-Whitening is not a permanent solution and stains will come back after some time, but it is important to avoid staining drinks and foods.
-The moment the color begins to fade, you should visit the
+After the procedure, if your gums become white or sore, you should follow up with your dentist.
+Whitening is not a permanent solution and stains will come back after some time, but it is important to avoid consuming drinks and food that stain.
+The moment the colour begins to fade, you should visit the

 Whitening does not cause any side effects; sometimes the gums may become sore or sensitive.
-The effects of whitening gel has not been established for pregnant mothers.
+The effects of whitening gel has not been established for pregnant women.